chinapedia/wikipedia.abstract.en/Page/Carbohydrate.md

 Ring-straight chain isomerism

-Glucose_Fisher_to_Haworth.gif can exist in both a straight-chain and ring form.]]
+can exist in both a straight-chain and ring form.]]
 The aldehyde or ketone group of a straight-chain monosaccharide will react reversibly with a hydroxyl group on a different carbon atom to form a hemiacetal or hemiketal, forming a heterocyclic ring with an oxygen bridge between two carbon atoms.
 Rings with five and six atoms are called furanose and pyranose forms, respectively, and exist in equilibrium with the straight-chain form.[19]

 During the conversion from straight-chain form to the cyclic form, the carbon atom containing the carbonyl oxygen, called the anomeric carbon, becomes a stereogenic center with two possible configurations: The oxygen atom may take a position either above or below the plane of the ring.
 The resulting possible pair of stereoisomers is called anomers.
 In the _α anomer_, the -OH substituent on the anomeric carbon rests on the opposite side (trans) of the ring from the CH₂OH side branch.
 The alternative form, in which the CH₂OH substituent and the anomeric hydroxyl are on the same side (cis) of the plane of the ring, is called the _β anomer_.